einaros/dynobot/README.md

 This application will proxy function calls from a client process to a server server process.

 Arguments of type `function` will be replaced with tokens, which allow the server to establish new callbacks on the server side.
-When these callbacks are called, the server will send a message back to the client - including the token - which enables the client to fire its intended token.
+When these callbacks are called, the server will send a message back to the client - including the token - which enables the client to fire its intended callback.
 Effectively, cross-process calls *and* callbacks work.

 Furthermore, event handlers can be registered from the client on the server - these will work like the callbacks described above.
 There's no call count limit on these cross process callbacks.